Revolut Switzerland FAQ

 Revolut does not offer Swiss direct debit orders and eBills.

-But Revolut users in Switzerland can use SEPA direct debit orders for charges in euros, and UK direct debit orders for charges in British pounds.
-This can be done using the account numbers of the euro bank account and UK bank account respectively.
+But Revolut users in Switzerland can use SEPA direct debit orders for charges in euros.
+This can be done using the account number of the euro sub-account.

 17. Does Revolut also offer savings accounts or pillar 3a accounts?